abdulrafaykhan/DeployADevEnvUsingTerraform/README.md

 # Dev Environment Commit

-## A repo to create a dev env in AWS and connecting it with VS Code
+## Create a dev env in AWS and connecting it with VS Code

+This is the working version of the code and feel free to pull from the repo before working